 See Commentary to Section 4B regarding use of the phrase "subject to the following limitations and the other requirements of this Code."
-As an example of the meaning of the phrase, a judge permitted by Section 4C(3)to serve on the board of a fraternal institution may be prohibited from such service by Sections 2C or 4A if the institution practices invidious

-Compare with Section 5B of present code; taken from ABA model. discrimination or if service on the board otherwise casts reasonable doubt on the judge's capacity to act impartially as a judge.
+As an example of the meaning of the phrase, a judge permitted by Section 4C(3) to serve on the board of a fraternal institution may be prohibited from such service by Sections 2C or 4A if the institution practices invidious discrimination or if service on the board otherwise casts reasonable doubt on the judge's capacity to act impartially as a judge.